adityaramesh/mnist_forgetting/README.md

 larger fraction?

-- For CNNs, what's the difference between fixing half the feature maps and choosing half the weights arbitrarily?
+- For CNNs, what's the difference between fixing half the feature maps and choosing half of the weights arbitrarily?

 - Changing the subsets of weights that are optimized over time.
+Coordinate descent?

 - When two model halves are fused together, does the optimizer change all of the feature maps by an equal amount, or are some changed disproportionately compared to others?
 If the latter case holds, what qualitative properties do these feature maps have?
+  - Hypothesis: the feature maps that change should fall into two categories:
+    1. Those that are changed to eliminate redundancy.
+    2. Those that are changed to allow the model to discriminate between the first task and the second.

 - Partition the kernels in each layer into sets, based on the sum of the magnitudes of the components of the Hessian that correspond to the interaction